-Do you recall when the internet was only available via dial-up?
+Remember a time when internet was only available via dial-up?
 The rumbling-siren chorus that announced your intent to surf the Internet?
 It is safe to say that we have come a long way from there.
 Humans have figured out ways to use almost everything at their disposal with time.
 Nobody would have ever imagined a world of the digital economy.
 Yet, here we are, discussing cryptocurrencies and blockchains.

 This brings us to our point.
-The evolution of open-source blockchain disrupts existing business paradigms, by broadening the implementations and possibilities of open software.
-It achieves so by utilizing an open-source, decentralized community to provide a comprehensive and immutable record-keeping system, audibility of algorithms, and the ability to support governance participation.
+The evolution of open-source blockchain disrupts existing business paradigms by broadening the implementations and possibilities of open software.
+It is achieved by utilizing an open-source, decentralized community to provide a comprehensive and immutable record-keeping system, audibility of algorithms, and the ability to support governance participation.

 Solana and Ethereum are two of the many blockchains that are taking over the blockchain world by force.
 But the discussion doesn’t end here.
 Is Solana better or Ethereum?
 Let’s find out.

 - Technology- Ethereum 1.0 (the version we’re using right now) is a Proof-of-Work (PoW).
 It is identical to the one employed by Bitcoin’s blockchain.
 The network is protected by hundreds of thousands (if not millions) of miners who stake their computing power/hardware in the consensus process.
 While this guarantees that the network is always decentralized and that involvement in it is difficult, it also implies that the network’s performance suffers as it cannot handle multiple transactions per second.